Lavitzio/LavitzFrostboltzWA/README.md

 ## Helper Addons
 The unit frames in the screenshots are Luna Frames.
-Luna also provides the BANGER font shown in the screenshots.
+Luna also provides the BANGERS font shown in the screenshots.

 The black square icon border around spells are removed with the Masque addon.